kent5i5/kent5i5.github.io/resume.markdown

 I passed the test for Amazon Cloud Development which proves that I have enough knowledge to administration and build Application integrated with Amazon Cloud
 ![AWS Developer Associate](/assets/img/AWS-Certified-Developer-small.png)

-###### Udacity Certified
+###### Udacity Nanodegree Cloud Computing
-In this course, I develop skills including jenkins pipeline, docker images, kubernetes development process.
-I also develop skill to create cloud formation script and lamda program for Amazon cloud automation.
+1. Certificate of graduation from a Udacity Nanodegree program In this course, I develop skills including docker images, cloud formation script and lamda program for Amazon cloud automation, Cloud Foundations, Build CI/CD Pipelines with jenkins, Monitoring & Logging, Microservices at Scale using Kubernetes
 [Certificate of graduation from a Udacity Nanodegree program](https://graduation.udacity.com/confirm/CKHPCYDZ)

+2. Data Engineering Nanodegree
 I have studied Postgre database for relational data modeling and Cassandra database for non-relational data modeling.
 I have also practiced Apache spark and Redshift for big data processing as well as Apache airflow to create data pipeline.
 [Data Engineering Nanodegree](https://graduation.udacity.com/nd027)